dekuNukem/FAP80/doc/README.md

 # Getting started with FAP

-A word of warning before we start, it goes without saying this project in the current form is not for the faint of the heart.
+A word of warning before we start, it goes without saying this project in its current form is not for the faint of the heart.
 You should at least have some experience with embedded development before tackling this.
 While FAP80's hardware design is finished, meaning you only have to have the PCB made once, I'm still experimenting with the firmware of all the boards, and I'll update them from time to time.
 If you know what you're doing I suggest you do the same, after all you can change a lot of stuff to suit your own needs.

 ## Programmers